-6 Amazing Homemade Treats to Spoil Your Pooch
+6 Easy Homemade Dog Treat Recipes To Spoil Your Pooch

 Sometimes it is nice to spoil your pup, especially if they have been through some big changes, have a special birthday coming up, or have just been a good dog!
 Either way, nothing beats making a few homemade treats to show your pup just how much you adore them.
 When it comes to homemade treats, the bonus is that you know exactly what you’re feeding your pooch and can even slip a few extra ingredients to support their health needs, not just to give them a yummy snack.

 As their puppy parent, you know what they need and want, so why not take advantage of this knowledge and utilize it to create some amazing homemade goodies?
-Take a look at some of the delicious recipes we have found that will leave your pup feeling truly spoilt…
+Take a look at some of the delicious, easy homemade dog treat recipes we have found that will leave your pup feeling truly spoilt…

-Lots of homemade dog-treat recipes out there contain flour, oats and other grain-based products, but that isn’t great for most dog's digestion.
-This homemade wonder only needs three ingredients, and none of them include grain!
+Lots of homemade dog-treat recipes out there contain flour, oats and other grain-based products, but that isn’t great for some dog's digestion and some pups even have allergies to grain.
+This homemade wonder only needs three ingredients, and none of them include grain...

 First things first, make sure that your coconut oil is in liquid form.
 If it is still hard, you need to place the coconut oil into a small saucepan and heat until melted.
 Once it is a liquid, slowly add the cup of peanut butter and the teaspoon of cinnamon to the oil.
 Gently stir the mixture together until smooth and blended into a creamy, thick, golden paste.